 When the CB hits an OB with a cut angle or non-gearing spin, there is friction between the CB and OB at the point of contact that resists the relative motion between the balls.
 This is what causes throw (CIT or SIT), which is normal.
 A “bad hit” occurs when the amount of friction is greater than normal, usually because there is a chalk mark at the point of contact.
-In this case, the amount of throw (or ball hop and topspin loss in the case of a nearly straight follow shot) is larger than the typical amount.
+In this case, the amount of throw (or ball hop and topspin loss in the case of a nearly straight follow shot) is larger than the typical amount, especially at larger cut angles (see the bottom of TP A.14 and TP A.17).
 It is important to note that a “bad hit” has nothing to do with the shooter or the stroke … it is due solely to excessive friction occurring between the CB and OB at contact.
 People sometimes mistake a naturally large amount of throw as cling, especially if they are unaware of how throw varies with the type of shot (see throw effects and maximum throw).
 Again, cling is an amount of throw much greater than should be expected for a given shot and conditions.
 People also sometimes think that a “bad hit” results from the CB and OB actually clinging or sticking together for a longer time than normal.
 This is not the case, even though it might seem this way based on the reaction of the balls.

 Cling can occur more often with old, beat up (e.g., from phenolic tip damage), scuffed (e.g., from miscues), and dirty balls, where portions of the ball surfaces might create more friction than other portions (especially when the suspect portions collect and hold chalk easily).
 However, cling also occurs with new, clean, and smooth balls.
 The primary cause for cling is a chalk mark or smudge (or a significant amount of chalk dust) appearing at the contact point between the CB and OB.
 Anytime you see chalk smudges on the CB, you should wipe them off (or ask for a referee to wipe them off if you are in the middle of a tournament game).
 Definitely wipe off the cue ball before each break shot or any time you have ball in hand.
 We have enough reasons to miss shots as it is without having to worry about excessive and unpredictable throw due to cling caused by chalk smudges.

 Some people have suggested that cling can be caused directly by static electricity, but this is highly questionable (per logic, and per the test at the 3:44 point in NV D.16 – Pool ball cut-induced throw and cling/skid/kick experiment).
-Although, a possible explanation is that static (resulting from the balls sliding across the cloth) could indirectly cause cling by somehow allowing chalk dust to collect on and stick to the balls more easily (but this is also questionable).
+Although, a possible explanation is that static (resulting from the balls sliding across the cloth, especially in dry conditions) could indirectly cause cling by somehow allowing chalk dust to collect on and stick to the balls more easily, especially if the cloth is very dirty with lots of chalk dust.
+This is also questionable, but it has been suggested in marketing materials of a snooker cloth manufacturer (per the study here).
 Throw could also be larger (for all shots) if the balls are “cleaned” or polished with a substance that alters the ball surface (e.g., by leaving a residue behind or by chemically etching or altering the surface), creating more friction.
 Some polishes/waxes or aggressive chemical cleaners (e.g., acetone) could have these effects.
 For more info, see ball cleaning and surface treatment.
 To see the effect (or lack of effect) of the brand of chalk on cling, see the chalk comparison resource page.

 Some people have suggested that oils, from human hands, deposited on the balls as they are handled can help minimize the effects of cling.
 This could be the case, especially if the balls were previously “cleaned.”
 However, an excessive amount of oil could make it easier for chalk smudges to remain on the cue ball, which would result in more frequent cling.
 It has also been suggested that cling can occur more frequently on cloth that is new, thin, and slick because chalk smudges on the CB might tend to wear off less easily under these conditions (although, this is probably a very small effect).
 Cling might be more noticeable when playing with new and clean balls (e.g., in televised tournament conditions), where the amount of throw is less than with older and dirtier balls.
 Because the amount of throw can be less with ideal conditions, when cling does occur it can be strikingly noticeable.